IDMNYU/SeniorProject_Spring2021_katsivelos/end_of_semester_deliverables/README.md

 # End of Semester Deliverables

-At the beginning of the semester, create a google drive folder labeled "Senior Project SP20 your first and last name" \(i.e. Senior Project SP20 De Angela Duff\) and share with deangela.duff@nyu.edu.
+At the beginning of the semester, create a google drive folder labeled "Senior Project SP20 your first and last name" \(i.e. Senior Project SP20 FistnameLastnamef\) and share with nick.katsivelos@nyu.edu.

 Over the course of the semester, you should upload the corresponding files and folers.